Finch-Technologies/external-project-processor/README.md

 The purpose of this project is to test coding skills and problem-solving abilities.
 Developers are encouraged to be creative.

+*This project will require a database/retention functionality to retrieve the account and transactional information.*

 ## API Endpoints

 1. **Upload Statement**